 Fb = 62.4 - ps (5)

 This is fundamentally a hydrostatic calculation.
 Hydrodynamic forces (i.e., the upward flow of water) are not considered in the evaluation of against buoyancy uplift.
 If such forces are present and significant, then a heave calculation is also performed that combines the buoyant and upward seepage forces.

+Also, because this is a 1D calculation, any resisting forces due to upward shearing between the P-LCC block and surrounding soil are conservatively ignored.
+Furthermore, any basal bonding of the P-LCC with the underlying soil is also ignored.
+Thus, in reality the hydrostatic forces required to uplift a block of P-LCC are greater than those calculated from the 1D analysis.

 Allowable Stress Design